antoniocaccamo/awsome-az104/README.md

 ### Load Balancer Least Privilege Permissions

-For an administrator to be able to create Backend Pools on ELBs and Health Probes on ILBs the minimum permission that they'll need is `Network Contributor` on those resources.
+For an administrator to be able to create Backend Pools on ELBs and Health Probes on ILBs the minimum permission that they'll need is `Network Contributor` on those resources AND in the Virtual Network.

 The reason being that a change on the subnet is also required, as demonstrated in the following exception.